Second chances and if an emotional abuser can ever change.

 We're gonna get straight to the point with this answer babe.
 Brace yourself, it may not be the answer that you're ready to hear.

-This is a BIG BIIIG question babes.
+This is a BIG BIIIG question gal.
 The reason we say that is because it's quite possible that you've come here to solve your own relationship problem.
 Should you stay in a relationship that's abusive?
 When is it OK to give a second chance?
 We know it's hard.
 You're considering your entire future here.

 So, let's get into it.